HoneySens/honeysens/server/services/backup/Readme.md

 * **reset**: Performs a factory reset by removing all volume and database contents.
 All services except the database and backup containers have to be brought down manually beforehand.

 #### Scheduled backups
 The scheduling of periodic backups can be controlled via the `CRON_*` environment variables within `docker-compose.yml`.
 By default, scheduled backups are disabled.
-To enable that feature set `CRON_ENABLED` to `true` and `CRON_CONDITION` to a valid cron scheduling expression (such as `0 3 * * *` to schedule a backup for every night, 3am).
+To enable the feature set `CRON_ENABLED` to `true` and `CRON_CONDITION` to a valid cron scheduling expression (such as `0 3 * * *` to schedule a backup for every night, 3am).
 Please be aware that the backup container is ignorant of the current timezone and uses UTC.
 The variable `CRON_TEMPLATE` defaults to `backup-%s` and denotes the file name of each newly created backup archive without a suffix (`%s` will be substituted with the current date and time).
+If `DB_KEEP` is set to a value greater than zero, the old backups will be automatically deleted so that only ever `DB_KEEP` backups remain.

 Scheduled backups will be written to `/srv/backup/` within the container, which should be bound to an external storage volume in `docker-compose.yml`.